A113L/Concentrator/README.md

   -t TOP_RULES, --top_rules TOP_RULES
                         The number of top existing rules to extract and save.
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
-                        The name of the output file for extracted rules.
+                        The name of the output file for extracted rules (also used as base for Markov output).
   -m MAX_LENGTH, --max_length MAX_LENGTH
                         The maximum length for rules to be extracted.
 Default is 31.
   -s, --statistical_sort